axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

  <p>Luckily, there are alternatives to the <span class='_paradigm'>Fiat</span> system.</p>

 <h1>It Starts with Rules</h1>
  <p>As we grow up, our parents teach us simple rules and they teach us how to follow them.
 They do that for our own good, because if you don&rsquo;t fit in society, you are going to be pushed to the edge.
 You are going to be an outcast relegated to the edge with other maladapted undesirables.
 When I was a kid, the &ldquo;edge&rdquo; included people with Down Syndrome, men who left their hair long and women who cut it too short (unless it was a church thing).
-Drug addicts were at the edge, too.</p>
+Anybody with an addiction or a tick were at the edge as well.</p>
  <p>Then, if we are lucky, we go to a pre-school.
-We have to unlearn some rules (<span class='_quotespan'>did you hit him back harder</span>) and learn new ones (<span class='_quotespan'>keep your hands to yourself</span>).</p>
+We have to unlearn some rules (<span class='_quotespan'>did you hit him back harder?</span>) and learn new ones (<span class='_quotespan'>keep your hands to yourself</span>).</p>
  <p>Lucky that we are, we go to primary school, where we learn more rules.
 We also start to learn the sanctioned view of the world. <span class='_quotespan'>That will be on the test!</span> In primary school, too, is when we start to put on the <span class='_paradigm'>Fiat</span> glasses.</p>
   <div class='_center'>
    <img